 Q. What if the chair of the CME activity has disclosed a financial interest?

-A. A co-chair should be added that does not have any financial interests to help ensure the activity topics and speakers are not biased.
+A. A planning committee member should be added that does not have any financial interests to help ensure selection of activity topics and speakers is not biased.

 Q. How long is a disclosure valid?